 1.2 Scope

-This plan MUST be implemented at all 2nd District conferences, meetings or large gatherings, and is designed to assist in managing an emergency localized to the building, used to host the event.
+This plan MUST be implemented at all 2nd District conferences, meetings or large gatherings, and is designed to assist in managingemergencies localized to buildings/facilities, used to host events.

 1.3 Responsibilities

-The 2D Emergency Management Committee (2D EMC), has developed this Emergency Operations Plan (EOP) to allow the members of the 2District to actively participate in emergency planning, and to emphasize that a brother’s safety is held in high regards.
-The planning process includes communicating requirements for each chapter within the 2nd District, to ensure that the brothers know how to move quickly to safety, and that the proper authorities are notified in the event of a localized emergency.
+The 2nd District Emergency Management Committee (2nd District EMC), has developed this Emergency Operations Plan (EOP) to allow the members of the 2nd District to actively participate in emergency planning, and to emphasize that a brother’s safety is held in high regards.
+The planning process includes communicating requirements for each chapter within the 2nd District, to ensure that brothers know how to move quickly to safety, and that proper authorities are notified in the event of a localized emergency.

-At the start of every meeting, conduct briefings to emphasize the location of the emergency exits, to allow brothers to plan their primary and back-up routes to take to safety.
+At the start of every meeting, designee shall conduct briefings to emphasize the location of the emergency exits, to allow brothers to plan their primary and back-up routes to take to safety.
 Those brothers on lower floors must not wait to evacuate.
 Doing so will cause back-ups in the stairwells.
-In addition, do not attempt to go back up the stairs against the flow of evacuating personnel.
+In addition, do not attempt to go back up the stairs or into the building/facility against the flow of evacuating personnel.

 For active shooter incidents, responses require different thinking and response than with non-human threats like fire.
 Each brother is responsible for their own safety, understands their roles and responsibilities, and as appropriate, assisting other brothers, particularly those who need special assistance.